martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 export class AppModule {}
 ```

 As a last step, we need to change `src/environments/environment.prod.ts`.
-When we added Transloco, the `ng add` command will a `baseURL` configuration property to both `src/environments/environment.ts` and `src/environments/environment.prod.ts`.
+When we added Transloco, the `ng add` included a `baseURL` configuration property to both `src/environments/environment.ts` and `src/environments/environment.prod.ts`.
 The configuration for the production environment needs some special attention: when running the website in SSR mode, Transloco will download translation files dinamically from the URL that is set in `baseUrl` property; for local tests, I had to change mine to

 ```typescript
 export const environment = {